Stereotactic Radiosurgery of the Brain: LINAC

 Radiosurgery may be given as a one-day session or divided into 2 to 5 treatments given over a week (hypofractionation).
 Delivering a fraction of the total radiation dose allows normal cells time to repair themselves between treatments and may reduce side effects.
 Doctors may advise radiosurgery as a standalone treatment or in combination with surgery, chemotherapy or immunotherapy.
 Radiation may be given before surgery to shrink a tumor or AVM or after surgery to stop the growth of tumor cells that remain.

-The two main radiosurgery technologies are the Leksell Gamma Knife and linear accelerator systems, such as the BrainLab Novalis.
 Each technology has unique characteristics, but all accomplish the same goals:

 1. Precisely locate the target (tumor, lesion)